clewisdavis/The-Joy-of-React/course-notes.md

 );
 ```

-- Single line syntax comments everythign out, including the `{}` for the expression slot.
+- Single line syntax comments everything out, including the `{}` for the expression slot.

-### Attribute expressoin slots
+### Attribute expression slots

-- We can use the same trick for dynamic attritbute values.
+- We can use the same trick for dynamic attribute values.

 ```JAVASCRIPT
 const someIdentifier = 'some-unique-identifier';